MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

   - ms.teamsadmincenter.callqueues.overview"
   - Phone System
   - seo-marvel-apr2020
-description: Learn how to set up Phone System for call queues with Microsoft Teams, which provide a greeting message, hold music, call redirecting, and other features.
+description: Learn how to set up Phone System for call queues with Microsoft Teams, which provides a greeting message, hold music, call redirecting, and other features.
 ---
 # Create a call queue